-Family Volunteers work along side the professional care team to enhance the quality of life of the child with a progressive, life-threatening conditions, and his/her family.
+Family Volunteers work alongside the professional care team to enhance the quality of life of the child with a progressive, life-threatening condition, and his/her family.

 The family volunteers are with the children during activities, in the school room, working with arts and crafts, on outings in the community and generally are there to support the child and family with whatever activities they are doing.

 Family Volunteer shifts are Monday- Sunday 9-1pm, 1-5pm or 5-9pm.

 Family Volunteers must complete a Canuck Place 40 hour training program and commit for a minimum length of one year post training.

 Peer Volunteers support the Family Volunteers and the professional care team.

 The Peer Volunteer generally interacts with the child on a companion to companion basis (e.g. reading, creating arts and crafts, playing computer games, etc.).

 Peer Volunteer shifts are Monday- Sunday 9-1pm, 1-5pm or 5-9pm.